Logicworks/puppet-dmcrypt/dmcrypt/README.md

  - Creating a (better) documentation.
  - Checking that the decryption process isn't logged to the local system or:
- - Ensure this is secure enough.
+ - Ensure this is secure enough.(including puppet-secure)
  - Turn it into a real puppet module.
  - Enable puppet-lint for more beauty.
  - Release it on github.